 Understand it from the landlord’s point of view: All things being equal, they want to rent to the tenant who is least likely to cause them problems.
 That’s why you answer so many questions on the application.

 From there, most property managers will spend some time and money going over your application, verifying income and sources, pulling a credit record (with your permission) and calling your prior landlords for references.

 If the application fee is reasonable and in line with what other property managers in your area are charging, it’s probably just enough to cover the landlord or property managers’ legitimate expenses in checking references.

 The law does not require a landlord to rent to the first qualified applicant to turn in an application, though some landlords may adopt a first-come-first served rule like this in order to avoid being accused of unlawful discrimination.
-Texas law, does, however, require the landlord or manager to present you with the tenant selection criteria at the time you fill out the application, according to the Texas Apartment Association.
+Texas law, does, however, require the landlord or manager to present you with the

 Most of the time, the apartment will go to whoever has the best credit report and references and whoever is most financially qualified for the apartment, without a criminal record or history of problems, evictions, etc.